 Other Terms and Conditions

-Funds expire and must be used for the designated purpose within 12 months of award such that no carryover of funds will be permitted unless approval has been provided by the Office of Research.
-Any unused funds must be returned to the Office of Research.
+Funds expire and must be used for the designated purpose within 12 months of award such that no carryover of funds will be permitted unless approval has been provided by the Office of Research and Innovation.
+Any unused funds must be returned to the Office of Research and Innovation.

 For further information please contact Suzanne Head.